storesafe/cordova-sqlite-storage/README.md

 ## Other limitations

 - The db version, display name, and size parameter values are not supported and will be ignored.
+- _Absolute and relative subdirectory path(s) are not tested or supported._
 - This plugin will not work before the callback for the 'deviceready' event has been fired, as described in **Usage**.
 (This is consistent with the other Cordova plugins.)
 - This version will not work within a web worker (not properly supported by the Cordova framework).
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.